A white house with a spacious lawn and trees surrounding it.

 Get The System Inspected

 Septic systems need to be regularly inspected and maintained to avoid problems.
-Inspectors need to check for pipe integrity, proper ventilation and drainage.
+Inspectors can perform a sewer scope inspection as well as check for pipe integrity, proper ventilation and drainage.
 They will look for leaking or clogging and try to spot potential problems before they become bigger ones.

 Inspections should happen every 3 years but a lot of people forgo these inspections.
 If you’re buying a home with a septic tank, you should ask to see its inspection history.
 Reviewing these reports will alert you to any previous system issues, like tree roots blocking pipes or clogged filters.